lardemua/atom/atom_examples/rgb_hand_eye_system/README.md

 ![gazebo](docs/system.png)

-The system is composed of one rgb camera mounted on the end effector of a robotic manipulator.
+The system contains a single rgb camera mounted on the end effector of a robotic manipulator.
 The camera is called **rgb_hand** (green).
 The system contains the following topics: